antinolabsdev/Cronovo-Android-SDK/README.md

 - This method can be used to calculate the cardiovascular fitness of the user (VO2 Max).
 - This method will calculate the VO2 Max for the present date.
 ```
-getVO2Max()
+getVO2Max(context)
 ```
-- The output will be in a string format.
+- The output will be in a double format.
 ### Heart Rate Variability
 - This method can be used to calculate the heart rate variability of the user (HRV).
 - This method will calculate the HRV for the present date.
 ```
 getHRV()
 ```
-- The output will be in a string format.
+- The output will be in a double format.
 ### RRi
 - This method can be used to calculate the RR interval of the user.
 ```
-getRRi()
+getRRi(context)
 ```
-- The output will be in a string format.
+- The output will be in a double format.
 ### Core Temperature
 - This method is used to calculate the Core temperature of the user while performing an exercise.
 ```
-coreTemperature(scale: Scale)
+getCoreTemperature(Context context)
 ```
 - The input will be the scale in which output is required (Celsius or Fahrenheit)
-- The output will be in a string format.
+- The output will be in a double format.
 ### Weekly Training Effect
 - This method is used to calculate the credits according to the exercise performed by the user in different zones (Moderate or Intense).
 ```
-trainingEffect(Age: Int, StartTime: Int64, StopTime: Int64)
+trainingEffect(Context context, Integer Age, Long StartTime, Long StopTime)
 ```
 - The input will be the Age of the user, Exercise Start and Stop time.
 - The output will be in a Dictionary format.